pesser/edflow/docs/source/git.rst

 -----

 Weights and biases integration can be enabled with the config parameter ``--integrations/wandb True``.
-This will log the config and scalar logging values to weights and biases.
+By default, this will log the config, scalar logging values and images to weights and biases.
+To disable image logging use ``--integrations/wandb/handlers '["scalars"]'``.

 tensorboardX
 ------------

 TensorboardX integration can be enabled with the config parameter ``--integrations/tensorboardX True``.
-This will log the config and scalar logging values to tensorboardX.
+By default, this will log the config, scalar logging values and images to tensorboardX.
+To disable image logging use ``--integrations/tensorboardX/handlers '["scalars"]'``.